borntofrappe/the-nature-of-code/README.md

 _Please note:_

 - in the demo, the idea is to apply a repulsing force when a particle collides with the attractor.
 The data structure collecting the particles is modified to have the table use the keys with the same value as the `userdata` field.
 This is helpful to refer to the particular particle, but requires a small adjusment in the iterator function. `ipairs` works with sequences, while `pairs` is equipped to loop through key-value pairs.

+## 06 - Autonomous Agents

+With the chapter the idea is to include entities capable of moving "on their own", on the basis of a desire.
+These entities share three defining features:

+- a limited ability to perceive the environment

+- the ability to process the environment to formulate an action

+- the lack of a leader, of an object detailing the entity's eventual movement

+The goal is to run a simulation without a pre-ordained structure, and analyse the interaction, the behavior of independent entities.

+### Steering

+A first way to program autonomous agents is inspired by the work of _Craig Reynolds_ on algorithmic steering behaviors.

+The idea is to have a `Vehicle` entity, initially similar to the `Mover` or `Particle` entities of previous sections.
+Similar in that the unit has a position, velocity and acceleration.

+Motion is however expressed in three layers:

+- select an action on the basis of a goal or set of goals; for instance, compute the velocity on the basis of a target

+- formulate a steering force to materialize the action; for instance, apply a force considering the desired velocity against the current velocity

+- actually move; in the demos this step is less important, as the entity is directly modified in its `x`, `y` coordinate, but in a more complex simulation the movement could involve a set of operations, the turning of a wheel, or again the stretching of a leg

+In the demo, the `Vehicle` entity moves through a `steer` method, receiving as argument a `Target` entity.
+In the body of the function, the entity computes the desired velocity by considering its position against the target, and applies a force in the newfound direction.

+Two variables allow to refine this first behavior:

+- `maxSpeed` limits the velocity so that the entity doesn't immediately jump towards the target

+- `forceCoefficient` reduces the influence of the force so that the entity changes direction more slowly.
+In the book this is achieved with a variable limiting the force to a maximum value